 Isn’t she a beauty??
 The milk paint in Typewriter updates this country style perfectly!
-Gotta say, our customer has great taste!
+Gotta say, our customer has excellent taste!

-There you have it – a country style hutch makeover!
-You can take just about any piece of furniture and bring it into today’s current farmhouse trend with a bit of effort and of course, some paint!
+This country-style hutch makeover goes to show you can take just about any piece of furniture and bring it into today’s current farmhouse trend with a bit of effort and of course, a little bit of paint!